 So, I think the reasonable price of $25 for two 55 minute tours is a good deal and gives a nice overview of some of the major sights in Sedona.
 But I also think several days (if not more) is required to get even a taste of what this incredible town has to offer.
 I’ll be working on more pages with pictures and info of what I’ve been doing in the month I’ve been here, so stay tuned.

-Transparency Disclaimer: As stated openly on the Home page, I do barter whenever possible for review space on my website.
+Transparency Disclaimer: I do barter whenever possible for review space on my website.
 It’s one of the ways that help support my travel habit and keeps this site free to readers.
 But I always make it clear that my reviews are my honest opinion, can never be bought at any price and if I wasn’t satisfied, I would also state that.
 And I’m always interested in your comments, so let me hear them below!